Bashsoft707/skye-wallet-frontend/README.md

 ## Available Scripts

+In the project directory, you can run:

 ### `Live app`

 Runs the app in the production mode.\
-Open [https://skye-waalet.netlify.app/](https://skye-waalet.netlify.app/) to view it in the browser.
+Open [https://skye-waalet.netlify.app](https://skye-waalet.netlify.app) to view it in the browser.

-In the project directory, you can run:

 ### `yarn start`